skip navigation

 1.

-Several teams of scientists mapped genes.
+International teams of scientists mapped genes.

 Scientists were mapping the human genome.

-*Scientists have been mapping the human genome.
+Scientists have been examining the human genome.

-Doctors will find medical uses.
+Research scientists will develop medical uses.

-Scientists can use this knowledge for medicine.
+Scientists can adapt this knowledge to treat diseases.

-We must protect individual privacy.
+The medical community must protect individual privacy.

 Practice 2